iamvaibhav-hue/module-1-c-and-asm/README.md

 NOTE : Do not worry if you don't understand all the details of C and Assembly right away.
        A complete understanding is challenging to achieve in a week and a half.
-We have two modules [Reverse Engineering and Binary Exploitation] coming up later, which will deal with these topics again, and you will indeed have a clearer picture by then.
-This week's content aims to teach you just the very basics.
+We have two modules [Reverse Engineering and Binary Exploitation] coming up later, which will deal with these topics again, and you will have a much clearer picture by then.
+This week's content aims to teach you only the very basics.
 ```

 ### Introductory Videos